- Traumatic events

 The freeze-alert state is the first response when we detect a potential threat.

 This response involves a sudden stillness.
-Ongoing activities are temporarily halted, which allows us to assess the situation and determine the level of danger.
+Ongoing activities are temporarily halted, which allows us to assess the dangerous situation and determine the level of danger.
 At the same time, our heart rate increases, preparing us for possible action.